 - This step involves categorizing an organization’s information system and defining what data is stored, how it is processed, and how it’s transmitted, as well as who is responsible for these components.

 - This step involves setting the baseline for security controls based on how risks are categorized in the first step.
 Then, decisions will be made about which baseline security controls should be implemented based on the risk category.

 - During this step, the controls outlined in step two are implemented, and how the controls are applied is documented.

 - This step involves determining if the implemented controls are functioning correctly and if they are adequate.

 - This step involves using reporting to determine whether permitted risks are acceptable and to track failed controls.
 This is completed with the permission and oversight of the organization’s representatives and stakeholders.

 - Monitoring is an ongoing process.

 Organizations of all types and sizes in Maryland and the Washington, DC metro area know the significance of information security, and they invest heavily in applicable technology and experienced professionals.
-This is proven by the fact that all federal employees who work for the DoD Information Assurance department are required to have RMF training, Certified Authorization Professional (CAP) certification, and be qualified to implement an RMF in their workplace.
+This is proven by the fact that all federal employees who work for the DoD Information Assurance department are required to have RMF training, Certified in Governance, Risk and Compliance (CGRC) certification, and be qualified to implement an RMF in their workplace.
 This is according to the DoD-8570 directive.

-Even for those information security professionals who don’t work for the federal government, RMF-CAP training is beneficial because you will learn to implement the RMF into the development cycle of your organization.
-To get trained and certified in the Washington, DC region, TrainACE offers an RMF-CAP Certification Training course.
+Even for those information security professionals who don’t work for the federal government, RMF-CGRC training is beneficial because you will learn to implement the RMF into the development cycle of your organization.
+To get trained and certified in the Washington, DC region, TrainACE offers an RMF-CGRC Certification Training course.
 It’s 40 hours of training taught by certified and experienced IT security professionals in Maryland, Virginia, or Washington, DC.
-You will learn what you need to know to successfully pass the RMF-CAP certification exam from some of the best IT professionals in the area.
+You will learn what you need to know to successfully pass the RMF-CGRC certification exam from some of the best IT professionals in the area.